 What if we buy just the S&P 500 or only American companies?
 Surely that’s enough?

 Sure, that’s definitely not a horrible choice.
-America, after World War II, has gone through a phrase of unrivaled growth and has become the biggest economy in the world.
+America, after World War II, has gone through a phase of unrivaled growth and has become the biggest economy in the world.
 Their companies have built up a mountain of innovation, patents, brands and trademarks that gives them an edge over their competition – an edge that is likely to continue far into the future.

 Given that a large number of these companies are also multinational – has business operations in other countries – is there still a need to buy shares of non-American companies?